OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_developingbehaviours.md

 ---
 title: Developing and Debugging Behaviours
 keywords: lowcode visual studio remote development c# behaviours
-summary: 'All the information on how to develop and debug C# Behaviours with the help of Visual Studio as a remote development tool for your OMNIA Applications.'
+summary: "All the information on how to develop and debug C# Behaviours with the help of Visual Studio as a remote development tool for your OMNIA Applications."
 sidebar: omnia3_sidebar
 permalink: omnia3_modeler_developingbehaviours.html
 folder: omnia3